NETFLIX, GIVE US SEASON2 NOW!!!

 1. They ended season 1 without properly explaning what happened in the finale.
 One moment they were building the story to reach the climax and then poof, its finished, just like that.
 What happened to that giant jelly?

-2. I have to wait for Netflix to when or if they want to release the second season, do you know hard that can be?
+2. I have to wait for Netflix if they want to release a second season, do you guys know hard that can be?

 So again, heres one begging Netflix to give us the next installment.
 Rewatchability is an 8 just because NJH is here.
 However if youre the type who likes to binge watch a series because you hate cliffhangers, i suggest to just wait a little (maybe a year or so) until we have the second season.